Civilization II: Reception

+Sales

-SalesCivilization II placed second on PC Data's monthly computer game sales chart for April 1996.
-The game secured position 3 for the next four months, before dropping to #5 in September.
+Civilization II placed second on PC Data's monthly computer game sales chart for April 1996.
+The game secured position 3 for the next four months, before dropping to No. 5 in September.
 It exited PC Data's top 10 in December, after remaining there for an additional two months.
 In the United States, Civilization II was the third-best-selling computer game of the first six months of 1996, and the fifth-highest seller of the year as a whole.
 Worldwide, its sales surpassed 400,000 copies by August, reached 500,000 in September and topped 600,000 by November.
 In the United States alone, it sold 482,522 units and earned $21.1 million by the end of 1996.

 By mid-January 1997, global sales of Civilization II had surpassed 720,000 copies.
 It finished 20th on PC Data's monthly chart for March, and was the United States' 17th-highest-selling computer game of the year's first half.
 The game had topped its predecessor's 850,000 sales that August, and continued to sell "over 20,000 units a month" by November, according to Microprose.
 Civilization II reached 1.2 million units sold by April 1998; Terry Coleman of Computer Gaming World wrote that sales were "still going strong" at that time.
 In the United Kingdom alone, the game sold 160,000 units by 1999.
 It also received a "Gold" award from the Verband der Unterhaltungssoftware Deutschland (VUD) in August 1998, for sales of at least 100,000 units across Germany, Austria and Switzerland.
 Civilization II Gold alone sold 171,495 copies in the United States by September 2000, according to PC Data.

 In August 2001, Jeff Briggs of Firaxis estimated that Civilization II had sold "about 3 million" copies.
 Meier said that he was "wrong on all counts" about opposing mod support; "The strength of the modding community is, instead, the very reason the series survived".